U.S. Stocks Waver as Retail Sales Growth Slows

 The main thrust of the discussion is aimed at evaluating China's compliance with a bilateral trade agreement signed in January.
 Chinese Vice Premier Liu He, President Xi Jinping's chief trade negotiator with Washington, is expected to bring up concerns over the executive orders against the WeChat and TikTok apps.

-"The tone of these talks will be crucial," Ms. Foley said.
+"The tone of these talks will be crucial," said Jane Foley, head of foreign-exchange strategy at Rabobank.
 "There is a concern that China has perhaps not fulfilled its promises in, for example, importing agricultural or energy goods from the U.S."

-Several retailers are also expected to report quarterly earnings next week, giving investors additional windows into consumer activity.
-Walmart, Home Depot and Kohl's are due to disclose results on Tuesday, while TJX and L Brands follow later in the week.
+Several retailers are also expected to report quarterly results next week, giving investors additional windows into consumer activity.
+Walmart, Home Depot and Kohl's are due to disclose results Tuesday, while TJX and L Brands follow later in the week.

-In overseas markets, travel-and-leisure companies led European shares lower, pushing the Stoxx Europe 600 down 1.2%.
-The U.K. government late Thursday imposed a quarantine on people traveling from France, the latest in a series of restrictions designed to stem rising coronavirus cases in the region.

-The Shanghai Composite Index rose 1.2% after data showing China's recovery continued in July, though the economy shed some momentum as Beijing eased off stimulus measures.

 Write to Michael Wursthorn at Michael.Wursthorn@wsj.com and Joe Wallace at Joe.Wallace@wsj.com